Creating your own kitchen herb garden is one of the most enjoyable & rewarding activities for gardeners and aspiring chefs alike.

 For more tips on growing herbs in pots, be sure to read the article – 6 Requirements to Successfully Growing Herbs in Pots.

 - Herb Plants or Seeds.
 Depending on the time of year, you may be able to purchase young seedlings directly from a retailer or home improvement store.
-Or you may also need to purchase seeds.
+But, if you cannot find what you are looking for, the majority of herbs are easy to grow from seed.

 There are many different varieties of each culinary herb.
 For example there are dozens of basil varieties.
 Greek basil is a dwarf variety that is just 8 inches tall & well suited to indoor or container gardening.
 However sweet or Genovese basil can grow up to 3 feet tall.
 Make sure you know which variety you plan to grow before buying it to include in your kitchen herb garden.
 Every herb plant or seed package will give you the mature size of the plant, so just double check you are getting the right one.